Turbul3nce/Turbul3nce.github.io/_posts/2024-09-05-bug-bounty-getting-started.md

 VDP programs typically have fewer participants, increasing your chances of finding bugs.
 They’ll help you get comfortable hunting and sticking to a scope.

-When selecting your target, the final factor to consider is the scope.
-This is something you’ll want to approach carefully.
+When selecting your target, the final factor to consider is the scope, and it’s something you’ll want to approach carefully.
 Ideally, choose a target with a wide attack surface.
 What does that look like?
-Well, generally, it means a target with plenty of wildcards.
+Generally, I look for wildcards—the more, the better!
+This means all subdomains of the root domain are in scope, allowing your recon skills to shine.
+If you’re able to find hidden subdomains that haven’t been tested by other hackers, it increases your chances of finding bugs.
 <p align="center">
   <img src="../assets/images/bug_bounty_scope.png" alt="Burp-Intruder" title="Burp Intruder Settings" width="80%" />
 </p>